john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

 A Mongo document is a different beast than a SQL table, but since it is based on JSON you probably already have a good intuitive understanding of it.

+## Note on ObjectIDs

+Throught this lecture you will see that every document in a MongoDB has a unique "ObjectID":

+    {"_id": ObjectID(5ab3d8c5836cb47f66966e35)}

+I will abbreviate these with shorter versions, for no other reason than it makes them easier to read on GitHub:

+    {"_id": ObjectID(...e35)}

 ## Inserting, Removing, and Updating Documents